TzStrikerYT/TzStrikerYT/README.md

 ✅ I'm full stack software developer from colombia

-✅ I am passionate about software development
+✅ I'm passionate about software development

 ✅ Currently I specialize in web development, but today you can see me studying many other things about programming